sunaku/enthium/README.md

   symbols `>` and `<`, their arrangement reduces lateral stretch bigrams and also clusters `>` with minus and equals for `->` and `=>` arrows.

+### Deviation: PF and WV

+PF is swapped with WV in order to address the following inconveniences:

+* WN is a stair-step ascension same-finger bigram that I wished I could rake down instead
+* DW (2u skip) is not as convenient for Vim as it was in Engram (which puts them adjacent)
+* FG (2u skip) is not as convenient for shell background jobs (`bg`, `fg`) as it was in Engram
+* SW (half scissor) feels a little bit weaker curling inward than reaching up (as in Engram)
+* FF (e.g. "stu*ff*") is a little bit of a chore for the pinky finger to tap twice in the upper row

+I really didn't want to deviate from the canonical Hands Down Promethium layout (this "Enthium" derivative was just supposed to be a simple horizontal mirror, plus some rearranged punctuation marks) so I reluctantly went to the keyboard layout analyzer playgrounds to see how bad it would be to swap PF with WV... and to my complete surprise, this change hardly affected the layout's performance:

+* Oxey's analyzer showed no changes at all in the stats!
+* KeySolve analyzer showed an increase in FSB from 0.14% to 0.37% but the other stats improved: FSS reduced from 0.82% to 0.48%, HSB reduced from 6.05% to 5.64%, and HSS reduced from 5.97% to 5.50%; everything else was identical.
+* Cyanophage analyzer's Total Word Effort increased from 730.9 to 735.9 but all other stats remained the same!

+I'm _so glad_ this experiment worked out because it makes the layout a lot more comfortable for me in practice and it would also further reduce the barrier to entry for others seeking to switch over to Enthium from the Engrammer layout. :)

 ## Performance

 ### [Cyanophage analyzer](https://cyanophage.github.io/playground.html)